 Embedded within our daily life in school is our Alexandra Promise to our pupils and our school context-based drivers, the 5Es (Excel- be awesome, Embrace yourself, Explore the world, Engage with others, Express yourself) Our aim is to ensure that all children make good progress through engagement and inspirational teaching and tasks.
 We encourage the children to develop skills and apply these in a variety of ways of communicating in a different language.
 Many of our pupils speak English as an additional language.
 By encouraging pupils to embrace their MFL learning, we are celebrating the ability to speak multiple languages and its uses in everyday life.

 At the end of their journey through primary school, children will have been exposed to developing French vocabulary that enables children to use incidental French with other children and adults.
 Children have opportunities to share their learning in a variety of ways, such as displays and class presentations ensuring that they leave Alexandra Juniors as responsible, happy citizens with an understanding of a foreign language and its culture.

-We welcome you to review the Intent and Implementation documents to see how the MFL curriculum is put into practice.
+We welcome you to review the Curriculum and Pedagogy documents to see how the MFL curriculum is put into practice.

 Subject Lead Statement

 Here at Alexandra Junior School, Modern Foreign Languages is led and managed by myself, Mr. Obada.
 Across the school, we believe that MFL is a vital part of school life, integral in various moments throughout the school day.